gravitational/teleport/rfd/0074-sftp-support.md

 ### UX

-The UX of `tsh sftp` will be very similar to that of `tsh scp`, but there will be some differences of behavior between the two.
+The UX of `tsh scp` with SFTP enabled will be very similar to that of `tsh scp` with scp/rcp enabled, but there will be some differences of behavior between the two.
 SFTP does not natively support expanding home directories, so absolute paths will have to be used for remote paths.
 Likewise passing quoted commands to be remotely executed (ex. ``tsh scp my_file 'user@host:/tmp/`whoami`.txt'``) will not work as `teleport sftp` is run without any other arguments.

 The web UI for trasferring files will need to have a method of allowing the user to choose between scp and SFTP.
 A knob could be added for this purpose, and it would be grayed out if the user is not allowed to use either scp or SFTP due to role constraints.

-Examples of `tsh sftp`:
+Examples of `tsh scp` with SFTP enabled:

 ```bash
 tsh sftp ~/Downloads/notes.txt user@cluster.host:/home/user/Documents
 tsh sftp user@cluster.host:/home/user/Documents/notes.txt ~/Downloads/notes.txt
 ```

+### Future Work

+- Add a `tsh sftp` subcommand that closely mirrors OpenSSH's `sftp` command